stenvala/aws-cdk-legos/g2-python-step-functions/README.md

 # What's here?

-Let's learn step functions here and create a small state machine
+Let's learn step functions here and create a small state machine.

 Execute this state machine from AWS by looking for state machine in the cloud formation stack you have created.